 You will not have any scars on your skin unless your doctor used a laparoscope and other instruments that were inserted through your belly.
 In that case, you will have 2 to 4 scars less than 1-inch (3 cm) long.

 You will likely have light spotting for 2 to 4 weeks.
 It may be pink, red, or brownish.
 It should not have a bad odor.

 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
-If you had problems with severe bleeding before your hysterectomy, sexual function often improves after surgery.
+If you had severe bleeding before your hysterectomy that also negatively affected sexual function, your sexual function will often improve after surgery.
 If you have a decrease in your sexual function after your hysterectomy, talk with your health care provider about possible causes and treatments.